reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 In this article, we will understand the following aspects of CORS:
 - What's the CORS standard?
 - What are the different types of CORS requests?
-- What are CORS headers and what do we need them for?
+- What are different CORS headers and what do we need them for?
 - What security vulnerabilities exist around cross-origin requests?
-- What are best practices for secure CORS implementations?
+- What are the best practices for secure CORS implementations?

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}